varunrr17/GamePortal/README.md

 ## Usage

-Once you have opened `index.html`, you can select and play either of the two games from the main menu.
+Once you have exceuted this file, you can select and play either of the two games from the main menu.
 Enjoy and have fun!

 ## Game Instructions